 - 2.4.5 For plant/equipment leaks: - STOP the source of the spill or leak if possible; - CONTAIN the spill using spill kits, sand or soil; - DIVERT the spill away from drains and watercourses; - CLEAN up the spill.
-Put all used spill kit materials and contaminated soil in a waste bag and dispose of as hazardous waste; - REPORT the spill to your supervisor; - REPLENISH spill kit after use; and - ANY pollution of a watercourse to be reported immediately to the appointed contractor's Project HSSE Manager. - 2.4.6 Should there be any incidents then these would need to be reported to the appointed contractor's site manager via the following 24hr emergency contact line on.
+Put all used spill kit materials and contaminated soil in a waste bag and dispose of as hazardous waste; - REPORT the spill to your supervisor; - REPLENISH spill kit after use; and - ANY pollution of a watercourse to be reported immediately to the appointed contractor's Project HSSE Manager. - 2.4.6 Should there be any incidents then these would need to be reported to the appointed contractor's site manager.